|Purpose:||Culture, History, Ecotourism, Wildlife|

-Single supplement based on 2 or more pax traveling together is available upon request.
+Single supplement based on 2 or more passengers traveling together is available upon request.

 All hotels are subject to confirmation at the time of booking

-Rates are valid from August1, 2016 through December 2016 and do not apply to the following holidays: Christmas and New Year’s (December 23, 2016 through January 1, 2017.
+Rates are valid through December 2018 and do not apply to the following holidays: Christmas and New Year’s (December 23, 2016 through January 1, 2017.
 Other blackout dates may apply.

 Some flights in your programs require specific times of departure or arrival in order to be able to take advantage of the complete program.
 For this reason these flights must be booked by Holidays with Downtown.

 |SCL CJC (Santiago /Calama)||3||Arrival in CJC no later than 12 pm|

 |CJC SCL (Calama /Santiago)||5||Departure no earlier than 5:00pm|

 |SCL PUQ (Santiago/Punta Arenas)||6||Arrival no later than 1:00 pm|